 Trying to Understand the New FTC Guidelines?
 We Can Help!

 According to data from the National Cyber Security Alliance, more than 70% of cyber attacks target small businesses.
-In light of this trend, the FTC’s new guidelines focus on important points of coverage needed to address evolving cyber exposures.
-The experts from ProWriters specialize in cyber liability and can help you break down the FTC’s recommendations while adding some of our own tips for finding a policy that includes adequate cyber protections for businesses.
+In light of this trend, the FTC reasonable security measures focus on important points of coverage needed to address evolving cyber exposures.

 For first-party coverage, which protects the data of affected businesses and customers in the event of a cyber incident, the FTC recommends looking for policies that cover: